CloudNativeJS/appmetrics-prometheus/README.md

       - targets: ['YOUR URL', 'YOUR OTHER URL']
 ```

-Set the targets field to your url (or urls adding a comma between each one).
+Set the targets field to your IP Address and Port number (You can monitor many applications by adding a comma by each IP Address and Port Number).

 Start Prometheus by using the command